amp127/convex-pagination-demo/README.md

 - 📊 Advanced table with pagination, search, and sorting
 - 🎨 Beautiful UI with shadcn/ui components
 - 🔄 Real-time data with Convex
-- 🎭 Smooth animations with Framer Motion
-- 🔐 Authentication with Clerk
 - 📱 Responsive design with Tailwind CSS

 ## Tech Stack